 - Service

 - Colonial Club actively partakes in many service events throughout the year, supporting both local and international causes.
+This year, Colonial Club is partnering with the Friends of Princeton Open Space to preserve and protect natural spaces in the greater Princeton area.
+As volunteers, our members will be doing work such as invasive species removal and other restoration projects in the Billy Johnson Mountain Lakes Nature Preserve, which serves a critical habitat for a variety of birds, insects, and aquatic life.
+This work also helps to improve natural areas and safeguard our drinking water supply as our drinking water in Central New Jersey.
+In the past, our membership regularly volunteered for the Princeton-Blairstown Center, attended Woodcutter’s Weekend for trail maintenance, and gave tours of the University for the urban youth through the Princeton Campus Exhibitions program.
+Colonial has also held events with Big Brothers Big Sibs, a national organization that pairs volunteers with young children to foster mentorship and friendship, during which Colonial members help kids with arts & crafts and educational activities.
 In spring of 2013, Colonial held its Dare to Donate fundraising event, which received the ICCF Creativity Award from the Pace Center for Civic Engagement.
 The proceeds went towards the Schistosomiasis Control Initiative, as well as schools in New Jersey that were devastated by Hurricane Sandy.
-The club also regularly volunteers for the Princeton-Blairstown Center.
-In the fall, members attend Woodcutter’s Weekend for trail maintenance, and in the spring members frequently give tours of the University for the urban youth through the Princeton Campus Exhibitions program.
-Colonial holds events with Big Brothers Big Sibs, a national organization that pairs volunteers with young children to foster mentorship and friendship, during which Colonial members help kids with arts & crafts and educational activities.
 Colonial also partners with EcoReps to support sustainability initiatives such as Clothing Swap, and Colonial continues to be part of the Community Service Intercouncil Club (CSICC), which organizes events such as the Trick-or-Feed Fundraiser and TruckFest that benefit food security chains in Trenton and the wider New Jersey area.
 Colonial Club also donates excess food and meals to Share My Meals, a local food bank that delivers meals to food insufficient families in our local area.